mmistakes/minimal-mistakes/_pages/access.md

 The main access portal to the real quantum computing resources is through the LUMI supercomputer environment.
 Kvasi, the Quantum Learning Machine can be accessed directly.

-The first quantum calculations on the Helmi quantum computer through LUMI have been run, and the pilot phase for general access will open very soon!
+The pilot phase for Helmi access is now running!
+[More details here](posts/2022-10-31-Helmi-pilot/), with instructions on how to apply for a pilot project.

 ### Access to Kvasi